 A number of medicines are available that can be used to relieve pruritus.
 Some people may take more than one medicine at a time and it can take some time to find the best combination.

 There are operations that may be considered such as biliary diversion but success is very variable.
-Research is being carried out looking at better treatments for the future.

 Sometimes itching may have more than one cause, such as liver disease and eczema, so more than one treatment approach may be needed.